jefrollc/loris.nvim/README.md

 ### Todo:

 Need to test more languages.
-Currently have only tested zsh, python, and zig.
+Currently I have only tested `zsh`, `python`, and `zig`.
+What else do we really need though?